-Each year the Army offers a variety of scholarship programs to those young men and women who have demonstrated outstanding academic scholarship and leadership potential.
-Four-year, three-year, and two-year scholarships are available directly through the professor of military science.
-Scholarships pay for full tuition and fees up to \$17,000 a year.
-In addition, they provide a yearly book allowance of \$600.
+Each year the Army offers a variety of scholarship programs to young men and women who have demonstrated outstanding academic scholarship and leadership potential.
+Two-, three- and four-year scholarships are available directly through the professor of military science.
+Scholarships pay for full tuition and fees.
+In addition, they provide a yearly book allowance of \$12,000.
 This is in addition to the Army ROTC stipend.
-Students interested in competing for ROTC scholarships should contact the military science department at 244.3474.
+Special scholarships are also available for nursing students interested in joining the Army as a nurse.
+Students interested in competing for ROTC scholarships should contact the military science department at 334-244-3474.